Ambararata

 Ambararata is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Befandriana-Nord, which is a part of Sofia Region.
-The population of the commune was estimated to be approximately 13,000 in 2001 commune census.
+The population of the commune was estimated to be around 13,000 in 2001 commune census.

 Primary and junior level secondary education are available in town.
 The majority 98% of the population of the commune are farmers.
 The most important crop is rice, while other important products are maize, cassava and barley.
 Services provide employment for 2% of the population.

 Etymology

 The word 'barararata' means a small bamboo that grows in or near water (scientific name: Phragmites communis).
 The plant is a tall grass or reed found in marshes, at the edges of ponds and rivers, the same as volotara and katsaroka.
 It is used by the Betsileo people to treat malaria and in legends it is believed to be near where the pygmy Vazimba people dwell.
 In Madagascar there are 81 places that contain the word 'barararata' in their title.